 My thoughts about this aren’t printable.
 You get surprises sometimes during trials, but not like that.
-The victim hadn’t chosen to share this information with me previous to this moment or I would’ve done something to soften it and I would have brought it out in my case.
-Now it was like watching a traffic accident you couldn’t stop.
+The victim hadn’t chosen to share this information with me previous to this moment, or I would’ve done something to soften it and brought it out in my case.
+Now it was like watching a train hitting a school bus.

-In closing arguments, I told the jury that yes, the victim was unlikable, but it could be caused by his mental illness.
-Unfortunately, it wasn’t a stretch of the imagination that something he said would make you want to hit him, but that was against the law.
+In closing arguments, I told the jury that yes, the victim was unlikeable, but it could be caused by his mental illness.
+Unfortunately, it wasn’t a stretch of the imagination that something he said would make you want to hit him, but the act was against the law.

 Waiting for verdicts is always the hardest part of a case.
-You pace around the office, try to distract yourself with other work, but it’s always on your mind.
+You pace around the office and try to distract yourself with other work, but it’s always on your mind.
 Time passed.
 More time passed.
 I’d anticipated a quick “Not guilty.”

 Several hours later, I got a call to come to the court for some surprising news:

 The jury was hopelessly deadlocked.